-Any server containing Medium or High Risk Data, as defined by the Information Security Office, must have the operating system logs sent to the Splunk.
-If you set up a new server that will manage Medium or High risk data, submit a Help request to have the server setup to use Splunk.
+Any server containing Moderate or High Risk Data, as defined by the Information Security Office, must have the operating system logs sent to Splunk.
+If you set up a new server that will manage Moderate or High risk data, submit a Help request to have the server setup to use Splunk.

 Service subscription and a valid PTA in Oracle Financials.